abeleinin/leetcode/notes/CPH-notes.md

 If n = 520, we need at least four coins.
 The optimal solution is to select coins 200 + 200 + 100 + 20 which equals 520.

+**Greedy algorithm**

+Always select the largest possible coin, until the required sum of money has been constructed.

+### Scheduling
+Many scheduling problems can be used using a greedy algorithm.

+#### Algorithm 1
+Always selects the the shortest events possible.
+- Not optimal

+#### Algorithm 2
+Always select the next possible event that begins as early as possible.
+- Not optimal

+#### Algorithm 3
+Always select the next possible even that ends as early as possible.
+- Optimal

+## Tasks and deadlines